StPaulStylee/100DaysOfCode/README.md

 ### Thoughts:
 I decided that I am not going to get out everyting I want out of this Go project if I am trying to implement solutions too quickly without understanding them.
 Therefore, I took a pause from the build to edit the previous version of my video game data search app and get it ready to deploy to Heroku.
 I feel frustrated that I have so little to show for the last year of my evening development sessions.
 With that said, I know I am a better developer now than I was when I graduated Prime ~16 months ago.
 I have a much better understanding of fundamentals and I believe I can apply this to many different languages.
 However, I feel I need to choose a language and build a few things with it - it's time to settle in.

+# R2D1 - 3/27/2018
+### My new job starts in a little less than a month.
+The stack is .NET w/ C#, Vue, and Microsoft SQL server.
+Time to get to work.
+Tonight was configuration night - I got VS2017 installed and working and then I did some overall system clean up on my PC.
+Tomorrow, the code will begin.